paulcap510/start-django-script/README.md

-# BASH SCRIPT TO AUTOMATE DJANGO PROJECTS
+# BASH SCRIPT TO AUTOMATE DJANGO PROJECT SETUP

 This is a simple Bash script to automate Django project set ups.
 I found it time consuming to set up new projects and configure the basic file structure, so this script will automate this.